Experimentation and Bayesian statistics

 In Bayesian statistics, if you collect enough data, your results will be nearly identical to your results using frequentist statistics.
 One way to think about this is that Bayesian statistics and frequentist statistics only differ significantly in two ways: in smaller sample sizes and in interpretation.

 These are both reasons why we like Bayesian statistics for our Experimentation framework.
 One hurdle for a lot of experimenters is that it’s difficult to run experiments when you don’t have a large sample size.
-Examples of this are areas of a site with low traffic, user types that have small populations, or business-to-business (B2B) companies.
+Examples of this are areas of a site with low traffic, end user types that have small populations, or business-to-business (B2B) companies.
 Bayesian statistics allows you to make valid inferences when those sample sizes are small, whereas often frequentist statistics will not provide statistical significance in those scenarios.

 Overall, we believe that a Bayesian approach is what’s best for our customers because of its effectiveness with smaller sample sizes and its intuitive interpretation.